 The Hall of Very Good

 There seems to be a desire to have no middle ground between those in the Hall and those on the outside looking in.
 You’re either a Hall of Famer or you’re a plug.
 It’s OK to have some very good players left on the outside.
 That’s what should make the Hall of Fame so special.
-There are a number of very good eligible players currently awaiting the call who will may never get the honor.
+There are a number of very good eligible players currently awaiting the call who may never get the honor.

 Jeremy Roenick — 513 goals, 1,216 points, 1996 World Cup of Hockey champion, nine-time All-Star, silver medals at Canada Cup and Olympic Games.